Category Archives: Travelogue

 For my Zoom watercolor classes in April we are painting Monet’s gardens, focusing on water, trees and flowers.
 We work from a photo, a value sketch, and a color palette before we start painting.
 Pictured: My traveling companions and I … Continue reading

-Posted in Classes, Studio Snapshots, Travelogue | Comments Off on April classes: Painting Monet’s gardens
+Posted in Classes, Painting, Studio Snapshots, Travelogue | Comments Off on April classes: Painting Monet’s gardens

 New class dates for March